On Connecting Deep Trigonometric Networks with Deep Gaussian Processes: Covariance, Expressivity, and Neural Tangent Kernel: Related work

 \section{Related work}

 While \cite{neal1997monte} first pointed out the general correspondence between an infinite neural network and Gaussian process (GP), \cite{williams1997computing} demonstrated that neural networks with iid Gaussian weights and sigmoidal activation units are a representation of random functions drawn from a GP with arcsine covariance function.
 Later, \cite{cho2009kernel} obtained the arccosine kernel from computing the covariance of outputs from the ReLu neural networks.
-With the closed form kernels, one is able to transform the prediction task based on a wide Bayesian neural network~\cite{mackay2003information} to a GP regression problem.
 Moreover, the correspondence holds beyond the shallow neural networks. \cite{matthews2018gaussian} and \cite{lee2018deep} studied the deep and wide neural networks and obtained a recursive relation for the emergent kernels.
-Similar techniques appeared in earlier work~\cite{Poole2016ExponentialEI} on derivation of analytic kernels with which the authors identified a transition from a smooth into a chaotic phase.
+Similar techniques appeared in earlier work~\citep{schoenholz2016deep,Poole2016ExponentialEI} describing the statistics of forward and backward propagation with which phase transitions are identified in a number of learning phenomena.
+The connections between deep random networks and GPs were also studied extensively in~\citep{yang2019scaling}, and detailed effects of finite width can be found in~\citep{lee2020finite},

-Deep Gaussian Process~\cite{damianou2013deep} (DGP) is a hierarchical composition of GPs.
 Theoretical progresses regarding understanding DGPs have been made via several important observations.
-In the deep limit, DGPs collapse to a constant function for some subspace of hyperparameters~\cite{duvenaud2014avoiding,dunlop2018deep,tong2021characterizing} and carry a heavy-tailed distribution over function derivatives~\cite{duvenaud2014avoiding}. \cite{lu2020interpretable} showed that the covariance and kurtosis are analytical characteristics of some two-layer DGPs, and a similar transition into chaotic phase with heavy-tailed multivariate statistics.
+In the deep limit, DGPs collapse to a constant function for some subspace of hyperparameters~\citep{duvenaud2014avoiding,dunlop2018deep,tong2021characterizing} and carry a heavy-tailed distribution over function derivatives~\citep{duvenaud2014avoiding}. \cite{lu2020interpretable} showed that the covariance and kurtosis are analytical characteristics of some two-layer DGPs, and a similar transition into chaotic phase with heavy-tailed multivariate statistics.
+Finite-width effects on statistics of the deep neural network were studied from field theory perspective~\citep{antognini2019finite,yaida2020non,roberts2021principles}, NTK perspective~\citep{hanin2019finite,arora2019exact}, and deep linear network~\citep{aitchison2020bigger}.